Volunteer in Sierra Leone

 Volunteers will have to apply for a visa a few months prior to arriving in Sierra Leone.
 The cost of the visa is $220 and is valid for up to 30 days.
 Volunteers are able to apply for extensions when they are already in Sierra Leone.
 Learn more by visiting the Visit Sierra Leone website.

 Sierra Leone can be expensive to live and travel in.
-Meals in restaurants can cost upwards of $13 USD, while monthly accommodation can be as high as $1,500 USD a month.
+Meals in restaurants can cost upwards of $13 USD, while monthly accommodation can cost between $900 and $1,500 USD a month in cities.
 Volunteering in Sierra Leone may lessen these expenses, especially if the program provides housing and all or some meals.

 Housing